AvrahamBi/Flight-Anomalies-web-app/README.md

 ## File Organiztion
 Project is created with:
-* Client Folder - Contains all the files for the client side.
+* Client Folder - Contains all files for client side.
-* Server Folder - Contains all the the files for the server side.
+* Server Folder - Contains all files for server side.